sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 To mitigate such risks, end-to-end security is considered throughout this profile.
 Controls such as signing, to assure integrity, and encryption, to strengthen confidentiality, will be encouraged to increase overall end-to-end security.

 # Flow
-OpenID Connect Core specifies three paths via which authentication can can be performed: the Authorization Code Flow, the Implicit Flow, or the Hybrid Flow.
+OpenID Connect Core specifies three paths via which authentication can can be performed: the *Authorization Code Flow*, the *Implicit Flow* and the *Hybrid Flow*.
 The flows determine how the ID Token and Access Token are returned to the Client.

 This profile requires that authentication is performed using the Authorization Code Flow, in where all tokens are returned from the Token Endpoint.